-Our financial results for the 2018 nine-month period includes remeasurement adjustments to our deferred income tax assets and liabilities, accrued income taxes and deferred tax valuation allowances existing as of the dates these tax laws were enacted.
-The initial remeasurement adjustments and subsequent adjustments to these remeasurement amounts recorded during the three months ended March 31, 2018 and June 30, 2018, have been excluded from adjusted net income attributable to UGI International, a non-GAAP financial measure, which is presented under "Non-GAAP Financial Measures" below.
+Our financial results for the 2018 six-month period includes remeasurement adjustments to our deferred income tax assets and liabilities, accrued income taxes and deferred tax valuation allowances existing as of the dates these tax laws were enacted.
+These remeasurement adjustments and adjustments to these amounts recorded during the three months ended March 31, 2018, have been excluded from adjusted net income attributable to UGI International, a non-GAAP financial measure, which is presented under "Non-GAAP Financial Measures" below.